Sheikh Rashid's Secret Hideaway in a Tower

 Several years passed before I revisited Sheikh Rashid's "Secret Tower".
 Much had happened during that time.
 Saddam Hussein had invaded Kuwait.
 Desert Storm had evicted Saddam Hussein from Kuwait.
 Political tensions between US and Iran had risen in the Gulf Region.
 US Navy was now using Jebel Ali Port as a strategic base for their Gulf Operations meanwhile Jebel Ali Port and its Free Zone continued to grow and make its presence felt internationally.

 I wanted to show this special place to an old friend visiting from UK.
 We drove to the Control Tower and took the elevator to the Control Room.
 There I asked if we could see Sheikh Rashid's Room.
 There was no immediate response.
 Eventually - "Well you can try knocking on the door and see if they will let you in."
 We didn't ask who "they" were.
-Instead we made our way in the elevator to the next level where we knocked on the door - twice!
+Instead we made our way to the next level where we knocked on the door - twice!
 At the second knock the door opened slightly so I could see a part of a face.
-I asked that "part of a face" if we could come in as I wanted to show my visitor where Sheikh Rashid used to sit.
-The door opened and we were let in.
-Inside it was vastly different from my previous visit.
-The floor was now home to three camp beds and various bags, boxes and packets while the windows sills had become convenient shelves to hold binoculars, radios and other equipment.
-All of this was presumably for the three US Navy Personnel we saw in the room, glued to binoculars watching out for potential attacks from the sea on the US Nimitz currently berthed in Jebel Ali Port.
+I asked that "part of a face" if we could come in - " I want to show my visitor where Sheikh Rashid used to sit".
+The door opened.
+We were let in.
+Inside was vastly different from my previous visit.
+The floor was now home to three camp beds and various bags, boxes and packets.
+The windows sills were now convenient shelves to hold binoculars, radios and other equipment.
+All of this was for the three US Navy Personnel in the room.
+They were each glued to binoculars watching for potential attacks from the sea on the US Nimitz currently berthed in Jebel Ali Port.
 We were treated courteously by the Sailors.
 I had time to show my visitor a view that not many had seen.
 Our presence did not disturb the Navy men but we stayed only a short time then left.